logicalgraphs/CryptoCoin/README.md

 * We need to update coin transfers as fees can be in other coin.

-* We need to add loans.
+* We REALLY need to add loans.

 * We need to move holdings to its own data type